Table of Contents

 Please read this blog for details.

-As stated above Substation are used to step up the voltage and lower down the current for transmission first, then the voltage is stepped down for distribution to deliver the current to the households and business units.
+As stated above Substations are used to step up the voltage and lower down the current for transmission first, and then the voltage is stepped down for distribution to deliver the current to the households and business units.

-In case of huge power demand, substation, power network and associate equipment’s would face significant overloading, as a result, Power Cut takes place to protect the network.
+In case of huge power demand, substations, power networks and associated equipment would face significant overloading, as a result, Power Cut takes place to protect the network.

 It works as a protection system with the help of fuses and circuit breakers.
-It helps to protect power supply equipment’s against peak demand and short circuit situations.
+It helps to protect power supply equipment against peak demand and short circuit situations.

 Following are the key types of Substations:

-Transmission substation caters high voltage transmission lines and transmits the power to delivery points in bulk.
+The transmission substation caters to high-voltage transmission lines and transmits the power to delivery points in bulk.
 The substation also comes with capacitors to control the high voltage and voltage fluctuation.
 Circuit breakers and fuses are used to isolate the power network in case of heavy power loading.

 Dual Source Transmission Substation

-In the case of Dual Source Transmission Substation, fault in the power network doesn’t impact the transmission.
-Means, the alternate source takes control of the transmission process and primary source gets to recovery mode.
-When both sources work together, they can supply the power to multiple destinations.
+In the case of Dual Source Transmission Substation, a fault in the power network doesn’t impact the transmission.
+This means, the alternate source takes control of the transmission process and the primary source gets to recovery mode.
+When both sources work together, they can supply power to multiple destinations.

 Single Source Transmission Substation

 Road Lightings and Traffic Signals are connected to local Distribution Network Operators (DNOs) that takes power from the Substation Transmission System.
-All road lightings, traffic signal systems are connected with the DNO and controlled by a remote-controlled centre to effectively manage and execute the power supply.
+All road lighting, and traffic signal systems are connected with the DNO and controlled by a remote-controlled centre to effectively manage and execute the power supply.

-Generally, the power supply of to the road lightings columns, signals, etc are unmetered because it would not be financially viable to connect each lighting and signal column to a meter, therefore a separate mechanism is used to calculate the power usage.
+Generally, the power supply of the road lighting columns, signals, etc is unmetered because it would not be financially viable to connect each lighting and signal column to a meter, therefore a separate mechanism is used to calculate the power usage.

-Following are key Substation Apparatus that are commonly used to transmit, distribute, control and regulate Power System:
+Following are key Substation Apparatuses that are commonly used to transmit, distribute, control and regulate Power Systems: